wazuh/wazuh-documentation/source/upgrade-guide/upgrading-elastic-stack/elastic_server_rolling_upgrade.rst

 Field migration: From @timestamp to timestamp
 ----------------------------------------------

-In previous Elasticsearch versions, the Elastic documents were indexed using the ``@timestamp`` field as the reference field for time-based indices.
+In the previous Elasticsearch versions, the Elastic documents were indexed using the ``@timestamp`` field as the reference field for time-based indices.
 Starting in Elastic 7.x, this field has become a reserved field and it is no longer manipulable.
-Wazuh time-based indices use ``timestamp`` field instead.
+The Wazuh time-based indices use the ``timestamp`` field instead.

-Due to this change, previous alerts will not be visible in Wazuh indices and an update must be performed to all previous indices in order to complete the upgrade.
+Due to this change, the previous alerts will not be visible in the Wazuh indices and update must be performed to all previous indices in order to complete the upgrade.

-Run below request for each Wazuh index created before Elastic 7.x upgrade.
+Run below request for each Wazuh index created before the Elastic 7.x upgrade.
 It will add the ``timestamp`` field for all the index documents.

 An example of how to run the request using the index ``wazuh-alerts-3.x-2019.05.16`` looks as follows: